elbarry42/Born2beroot/README.md

-This project has been created as part of the 42 curriculum by elbarry.
+*This project was completed as part of the 42 curriculum by elbarry.*

 # Born2beRoot – Building a Secure Linux Server from Scratch 🐧🔐